-The Eagle of Ṣalāḥ al-Dīn al-Ayyūbī is an iconic symbol found on the west wall of the Cairo Citadel, built during the sultan’s rule.
-The eagle ( or نسر in Arabic) displays its wings with the tips downwards and has its legs splayed out.
+The Eagle of Ṣalāḥ al-Dīn al-Ayyūbī is an iconic symbol found on the west wall of the Cairo Citadel, built during the sultan’s rule (1174-1193).
+The eagle, or nisr (نسر) in colloquial Arabic, displays its wings with the tips downwards and has its legs splayed out.
 Its head typically faces right in modern depictions.

-Several non-state actors, especially from an Arab, Kurdish or Turkmen background, took the Eagle of Ṣalāḥ al-Dīn as their personal emblem, though with slight changes to its appearance.
+Several non-state actors, especially from an Arab, Kurdish or Turkmen background, took the Eagle of Ṣalāḥ al-Dīn as their personal emblem, though with slight differences in its appearance.
 Syrian opposition groups like Katā’ib Aḥrār al-Shām or Jabhat al-Akrād both featured an eagle on their revolutionary flags and military patches.
-The infamous Eagles of the Whirlwind (Nusūr al-Zawba’a), the armed wing of the Syrian Social Nationalist Party, identify themselves with the eagle, both in name and as a symbol.
+The infamous Eagles of the Whirlwind (Nusūr al-Zawba’a), the armed wing of the Syrian Social Nationalist Party, identify themselves with the eagle, both in name and in symbol.
 The Kurdistan Regional Government, which governs Iraqi Kurdistan, as well as the Kurdish so-called Asāyish, the police force within the Democratic Federation of Northern Syria, also both took the eagle as their symbol.

 It’s safe to say that the Eagle of Ṣalāḥ al-Dīn forms a powerful symbol for many in the Middle East, a tangible and visible claim to the Ayyubid sultan’s glorious past and lineage.
 Mix that with all the attributes humans generally ascribe to the eagle, and you have an effective and distinctive image.